 According to a recent survey conducted in the spring of 2021 by LifeWorks' research group, in partnership with Deloitte Canada and CHRO20, the report titled: " Inspiring Ideas: Executive Wellness and Resilience" highlights through qualitative and quantitative data thatthey are not doing so well!
 The results clearly show the extraordinary pressure felt by executives.
 Surprisingly, this pressure affects the mental strain of executives more significantly than that of employees or middle managers.

-According to the 1158 senior executives who participated in this survey and work in private and public sectors around the world, 51% of them are considering changing jobs in the next year or retiring*.
+According to the 1158 senior managers who took part in this survey, working in the private and public sectors worldwide, 51% of them are thinking of changing function in the next year or retiring* .

 They admit to being affected by the conditions beyond their control, imposed by the crisis.
 They no longer know how to support their employees and how to avoid tensions between colleagues, which ultimately affects their own mental health.